Jubatian/rrpge-spec/specs/userlib/charr.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: us_cr_cbyte_new
-- Cycles: 110
+- Cycles: 130
 - Param0: Character reader structure pointer
 - Param1: Index to set up
 - Param2: PRAM word pointer of conversion table, high
 - Param3: PRAM word pointer of conversion table, low

 Sets up a character reader using the given parameters as-is.
+Parameters 1 - 3 may be omitted, which case the default values will be as follows:

+- Param1: Zero
+- Param2 and Param3: The code page 437 to UTF transformation table (up_uf437_h
+  and up_uf437_l).
+If Param3 is omitted, the default will be used for Param2 as well.

 0xE0F2: Byte, CPU RAM set string index